Children's Addiction to Smartphone – What Parents Need to Know

 Why are phones addictive to kids?

-It’s perfectly normal for parents to worry about their children and the internet, especially since in the UK, at least 50% of ten-year-olds possess their own smartphone and more children watch video-on-demand than watch live broadcast TV.
+It’s perfectly normal for parents to worry about their kids and the internet, especially since in the UK, at least 50% of ten-year-olds possess their own cellphone and more kids watch video-on-demand than watch live broadcast TV.
 (In fact, 1 in 4 children do not watch live broadcast TV at all).

 YouTube remains a firm favourite among children.
 5- to 15-year-olds are more likely to pick YouTube as their platform of choice over on-demand services such as Netflix, or TV channels including the BBC and ITV.
 Most of this viewing is on smartphones and as the parent of every smartphone child knows, they seem permanently glued to it.
 But does your child’s obsessive behaviour mean they’re addicted to their smartphone?

 In 2016, US based non-profit organisation Common Sense Media released a report which identified that 50% of children feel addicted to their mobile devices.
 Meanwhile 59% of the parents surveyed believe their children really are addicted.
 The survey found that 72% of teens and 48% of parents felt the need to respond immediately to texts, social network messages and other alerts and that 69% of parents and 78% of teens felt compelled to check their devices at least hourly.
 To find out what you can do to help your children to cope with the challenges and demands of social media and smartphone technology, please click here.

 Children are seeing more hateful online content than they used to, and several children in Ofcom’s Media Lives research reported seeing violent and other disturbing content online.
 Half of 12-15s say they’ve seen something hateful about a particular group of people.

 Meanwhile almost 50% of parents are increasingly concerned about their child seeing self-harm related content online, and some elements of online gaming.